jhumelsine/jhumelsine.github.io/_posts/2025-12-30-prototype-use-case.md

 ---
-title: DRAFT OPEN FOR REVIEW AND COMMENTS – Prototype Design Pattern Use Case
+title: Prototype Design Pattern Use Case
 description: ... where I realized that prototype registration is more than just one object for one class
-unlisted: true
 ---

 # Introduction